4d/4d-for-ios/docs/Relations-N-to-one-relations.md

 ---
-id: n-to-one-relations
+id: many-to-one-relations
-title: N to one relations
+title: Many to One relations
 ---

 4D v17 R5 includes a new concept: N to 1 relations